mmcgrana/gobyexample/README.md

 we expect the vast majority of examples to work on the latest released version of Go as well as many older releases going back years.

-That said, some examples show off new features added in the latest release; therefore, it's recommended to try running examples with the latest officially released Go version (see Go's [release history](https://go.dev/doc/devel/release) for details).
+That said, some examples show off new features added in recent releases; therefore, it's recommended to try running examples with the latest officially released Go version (see Go's [release history](https://go.dev/doc/devel/release) for details).